UA-joealexliang/Team-22053_AdaptiveRobotGripper/README.md

 3. scp the .onnx file over to the Raspberry Pi
-4. Run camera software and image recognition software The output is currently a video of the bounding box recognition on the camera input
+4. Run camera software and image recognition software The output is currently a video of the bounding box recognition on the camera input Use the python command python python/yolo.py to run the program

 ## Object location software